Geobert/disle/README.md

 Of course, if you go messy and delete aliases referenced in others, you'll end with alias not found errors on use.

+## Reaction on Critics

+In a roll expression, if a dice reach its minimum value or maximum value, a reaction is added to the response to highlight it.

+Another reaction is added if the expression does not contain any die, ex: `/r 20 + 4` (because sometime, we miss the `d` when typing `/r d20` :p).